atif-1402/anomshell/README.md

-# Omashell - Alpha Version
+# Anomshell - Alpha Version
-Omashell is a Quickshell configuration designed specifically for Omarchy setups.
+Anomshell is a Quickshell configuration designed specifically for Omarchy setups.
 It uses Omarchy scripts and tooling and is intended as a personal customization and learning project rather than a general Quickshell configuration.
 This project depends on Omarchy components and is mainly intended for Omarchy users.

 ---